blockchain-etl/ethereum-etl/README.md

     > ethereumetl export_all -s 0 -e 5999999 -b 100000 -p file://$HOME/Library/Ethereum/geth.ipc -o output
     ```

-    In case `ethereumetl` command is not available in PATH, use `python -m ethereumetl` instead.
+    In case `ethereumetl` command is not available in PATH, use `python3 -m ethereumetl` instead.

     The result will be in the `output` subdirectory, partitioned in Hive style: